davestewart/davestewart-content/content/products/bluesky-follower-info/index.md

 ---
+date: 2024-11-27
+duration: # TODO
+description: View your followers' profile and stats in your feed to decide who to follow back
 shortDescription: Display Bluesky followers' description and stats in the notifications feed
-description: View your followers' profile and stats in your feed to decide who to follow back
-date: 2024-11-27
+summary: |
+  Built a Chrome extension that injects follower profile descriptions and engagement stats directly into Bluesky's notification feed, reducing the friction of deciding who to follow back without navigating away from the page.
+tech: JavaScript, Chrome Extension
 tags:
 - productivity
 - chrome-extension